ERBringHorvath/SeqForge/README.md

 databases and organizing the results.
 It is designed to handle various types of BLAST searches (nucelotide, translated nucleotide) and formats the output for easy analysis.
 Additionally, aligned sequences may be extracted from genome assemblies.
 To facilitate metagenomic analyses, contigs harboring genes of interest identified via multiBLAST may additionally be extracted for further analysis. multiBLAST is scalable and has been used to run dozens of gene queries against hundreds of genomes.**

+**About:** <br />
+    multiBLAST, Copyright 2025 GenERA Biotech, LLC

 **Author:** <br />
     Elijah R. Bring Horvath, PhD (https://github.com/ERBringHorvath)